Titanic Collapsible Boat B: Crew members

 (from left to right): Crew members aboard Collapsible B included Second Officer Charles Lightoller, who was the most senior crew to survive the sinking, junior wireless operator Harold Bride, and Steward Sid Daniels, who was the last surviving crew member upon his death in May 1983.
-Senior telegraphist Jack Phillips was said to have reached the boat, but died from the exposure, according to Bride.
 Thomas Whiteley served in both world wars, dying at the Italian front in 1944, while Chief Baker Joughin became a citizen of the United States and died in New Jersey in 1956.

 Second Officer Charles Lightoller was the most senior crew member to survive the sinking of the Titanic.
-Lightoller was a main witness during the American and British inquiries into the disaster and was known as a strict enforcer of the rule "women and children first", which Lightoller interpreted at times as "women and children only", with Canadian major Arthur Godfrey Peuchen being the only adult male passenger that he permitted to board a boat.
-Peuchen was required to assist in the oars of Lifeboat No. 6.
+Lightoller was one of the main witnesses during the American and British inquiries into the disaster and was known as a strict enforcer of the rule "women and children first", which Lightoller interpreted at times as "women and children only", with Canadian major Arthur Peuchen being the only adult male passenger that he permitted to board a boat, mainly because Peuchen offered to assist in the oars of Lifeboat No. 6.
 Lightoller was decorated for his service in World War I and further distinguished himself in World War II, when he commanded the Sundowner yacht during the Dunkirk evacuation.
 Lightoller died in London in 1952.

 Wireless junior officer Harold Bride was severely injured by the frost, but upon rescue by the Carpathia, Bride helped Harold Cottam, the ship's telegraphist, to deliver messages from surviving passengers.
 Bride later developed a friendly relationship with Cottam.
 He testified at the US Senate Inquiry and the British Investigation into the sinking, and later served in World War I. Bride died in Glasgow in 1956.

 Third-Class steward Sidney Edward "Sid" Daniels served in World War I, where he was severely injured.
 He went on to become the last surviving crew member at the time of his death in May 1983.